rubatopy/rubato/docs/source/tutorials/platformer/step5.rst

         # begin the game
         rb.begin()

-While creating this tutorial, we also added some features that we didn't cover in this tutorial.
-Some of these features include: win detection, more complex animation switching, and a respawn system.
+We're also including a version with some more in-depth features that weren't covered in this tutorial, including win detection, advanced animation switching, and a respawn system.

-.. dropdown:: Here is what our code looks like.
+.. dropdown:: Here is what that code looks like:

     .. literalinclude:: ../../../../demo/platformer.py
         :language: python
         :lines: 6-
         :caption: platformer.py

-We hope you enjoyed this tutorial!
-If you have any questions, please feel free to contact us on our `Discord server <https://discord.gg/rdce5GXRrC>`_ or by `sending us an email <mailto:info@rubato.app>`_!
+We hope this tutorial gave enough detail as to the basics of rubato to let you make your own games and simulations!

-Thank you and looking forward to seeing all the thing you can build!
+If you have questions or feedback, please feel free to contact us on our `Discord server <https://discord.gg/rdce5GXRrC>`_ or by `sending us an email <mailto:info@rubato.app>`_!